Life in the world's wettest place.

 Bảo dưỡng mái là một “việc nhà” quen thuộc với người dân nơi đây

-Roof maintenance is a familiar "housework" for the people here.
+Roof maintenance is a familiar "household chore" for the people here.

-One item that is a constant is the “knup” – a special traditional raincoat shaped like a turtle shell.
-They are handmade from bamboo, grass and plastic sheeting, and are able to cover almost the entire body from the rain.
-Knup weaving is a popular craft among women in the village, especially during the rainy season.
+One indispensable item is the "knup"—a special traditional raincoat shaped like a turtle shell.
+Handcrafted from bamboo, grass, and plastic sheeting, it can cover almost the entire body from the rain.
+Weaving knup is a common craft among women in the village, especially during the rainy season.

 Knup - loại áo mưa truyền thống được làm thủ công từ tre, cỏ và tấm nhựa

-During days of continuous heavy rain, schools are often closed, many roads become muddy or cut off by flash floods and landslides.
-Children, accustomed to studying under wet tin roofs, sometimes only attend school a few days a month, and during peak rainy seasons, can study at home.
+During periods of heavy, continuous rain, schools often have to temporarily close, and many roads become muddy or cut off due to flash floods and landslides.
+Children are accustomed to studying under soaking wet tin roofs, sometimes only able to attend school a few days a month, and during peak rainy seasons, they may study at home.

-Electrical systems are also prone to failures due to severe weather conditions.
-Therefore, wood fires remain the main source of light at night, especially in areas without generators.
-Many households also store clean water in tanks in case of water contamination or interruption.
+The electricity system also frequently malfunctions due to harsh weather conditions.
+Therefore, lighting from wood fires remains the primary source of light at night, especially in areas without generators.
+Many families also store clean water in containers in case the water supply is contaminated or interrupted.

 Mọi sinh hoạt, từ ăn uống, di chuyển đến sản xuất đều gắn chặt với mùa mưa

-All activities, from eating, moving to production, are closely linked to the rainy season.
+Every aspect of life, from eating and traveling to production, is closely tied to the rainy season.

-The local cuisine also reflects adaptation to the weather conditions.
-One of the typical dishes of Mawsynram is “tungtap” – a fermented fish sauce mixed with chilies and tomatoes, often served with rice.
-This dish is easy to preserve and suitable for the long-term humid conditions.
-In addition, people also use a lot of dry foods, which are easy to store and do not require elaborate preparation.
+Local cuisine also reflects adaptation to the weather conditions.
+One of Mawsynram's signature dishes is "tungtap"—a fermented fish paste made with chili and tomatoes, often served with rice.
+This dish is easy to preserve and suitable for the prolonged humid conditions.
+In addition, the people also use many dried foods, which are easy to store and do not require elaborate preparation.

 Tungtap - loại mắm lên men kết hợp với ớt và cà chua, thường dùng với cơm

-Tungtap - fermented fish sauce mixed with chili and tomatoes, often served with rice
+Tungtap - a fermented fish paste made with chili and tomatoes, often served with rice.

-Cultural festivals are also held depending on the season.
-During the less rainy months, the community often holds traditional ceremonies to pray for good harvests, safety and to give thanks to nature.
-Despite the many inconveniences, the people of Mawsynram always show optimism, solidarity and attachment to their land.
+Cultural festivals are also held seasonally.
+During the months with less rain, the community often holds traditional ceremonies to pray for a good harvest, peace, and to give thanks to nature.
+Despite facing many inconveniences, the people of Mawsynram always demonstrate optimism, unity, and a strong attachment to their land.

 Vào những tháng ít mưa hơn, cộng đồng thường tổ chức các nghi lễ truyền thống nhằm cầu mùa, cầu an và tạ ơn thiên nhiên

-During the less rainy months, communities often hold traditional ceremonies to pray for good crops, peace and to give thanks to nature.
+During the months with less rain, the community often holds traditional ceremonies to pray for a good harvest, peace, and to give thanks to nature.

-One of the most remarkable innovations of the people of Meghalaya in general is the technique of building “living bridges” from tree roots, especially from the banyan tree (Ficus elastica).
-They guide the roots of the tree across streams and wait patiently for years, even decades, for the roots to intertwine and form a strong natural bridge.
+One of the most remarkable innovations of the people of Meghalaya in general is the technique of building "living bridges" from tree roots, especially from the fig tree (Ficus elastica).
+They guide the tree roots across streams and patiently wait for years, even decades, for the roots to intertwine and form a sturdy natural bridge.

 Empty

-These bridges can withstand strong water currents without being damaged like wooden or concrete bridges in wet environments.
-Not only are they a sustainable transportation solution, they are also a symbol of the harmonious relationship between humans and nature.
+These bridges can withstand strong currents and are not damaged like wooden or concrete bridges in humid environments.
+More than just a sustainable transportation solution, they symbolize the harmonious relationship between humans and nature.

 Empty